calda/calstephens.tech/pages/photo-map-faq.md

 ## Photo Map Frequently Asked Questions

 {% include section.html name="Table of Contents" %}
+ - {% include link.html name="Does Photo Map upload my photos to the internet?" %}
  - {% include link.html name="Why can't Photo Map find photos from my trip?" %}
  - {% include link.html name="Why doesn't Photo Map include a map for my country?" %}

+{% include section.html name="Does Photo Map upload my photos to the internet?" %}
+No!
+When Photo Map imports your photos, they're stored privately inside the Photo Map app, and never shared or uploaded to the internet.
+You can learn more by reviewing Photo Map's [Privacy Policy](https://calstephens.tech/photo-map-privacy-policy).

 {% include section.html name="Why can't Photo Map find photos from my trip?" %}
 Photo Map uses the Location Data associated with the photos in your Photo Library.